Jerzy Dudek: Liverpool

-Dudek was a catalyst in Liverpool's 2005 Champions League victorious run, performing a double save against A.C.
-Milan's Andriy Shevchenko at the end of extra time in the final, after the team had rallied from a 0–3 deficit to tie the match 3–3.
-He saved from Andrea Pirlo and Shevchenko in the ensuing penalty shootout, won 3–2.
-During the shootout, he attempted to distract the opposing players with the "spaghetti legs" tactic that was used by former Liverpool goalkeeper Bruce Grobbelaar in the 1984 European Cup Final.
-Being European Cup winners for the fifth time, the English kept the trophy and received a multiple-winner badge, and he became the third Polish footballer after Zbigniew Boniek (with Juventus) and fellow goalkeeper Józef Młynarczyk (Porto) to win the Champions League – he also received his second Goalkeeper of the Year nomination; a group of Liverpool fans, "The Trophy Boyz", recorded a novelty tribute single called "Du the Dudek", which became a top-40 hit in the United Kingdom.
-Profits from the sale of the track went to the family of Michael Shields, a club supporter who was imprisoned in Bulgaria in controversial circumstances following the match.
+Dudek was a catalyst in Liverpool's 2005 Champions League victorious run, performing a double save against AC Milan's Andriy Shevchenko at the end of extra time in the final, after the team had rallied from a 3–0 deficit to tie the match 3–3.
+He saved from Andrea Pirlo and Shevchenko in the ensuing penalty shootout, won 3–2, where he attempted to distract the opposing players with the "spaghetti legs" tactic that was used by former Liverpool goalkeeper Bruce Grobbelaar in the 1984 European Cup final.
+Being European Cup winners for the fifth time, the English kept the trophy and received a multiple-winner badge, and he became the third Polish footballer after Zbigniew Boniek (with Juventus) and fellow goalkeeper Józef Młynarczyk (Porto) to win the Champions League – he also received his second Goalkeeper of the Year nomination.
+A group of Liverpool fans, "The Trophy Boyz", recorded a novelty tribute single called "Du the Dudek", which became a top-40 hit in the United Kingdom; profits from the sale of the track went to the family of Michael Shields, a club supporter who was imprisoned in Bulgaria in controversial circumstances following the match.

-Dudek lost his starting position to new acquisition Pepe Reina in 2005–06, following an arm injury, only making 12 more appearances for the Reds in the following two seasons combined (eight in the league).
+Dudek lost his starting position to new acquisition Pepe Reina in 2005–06, following an arm injury, only totalling 12 appearances for the Reds in the following two seasons (eight in the league).
 Despite courting controversy by accusing manager Rafael Benítez of "treating him like a slave", he insisted he had no ill feelings towards the club or anyone associated with it and only wanted to leave after failing to make Poland's World Cup squad, but still stayed on for another year at the manager's request.
 He was voted by fans at number 36 in the list of "100 Players Who Shook the Kop".